 The narrative is all over the place, and for an origin film this is never good.
 The story unfolds clumsily and without enough explanation, and the action scenes are very slowly paced and completely lacking in threat.
 Most disappointingly, the film has the absolute WORST twist villain reveal I’ve seen in a long time.
 Having totally avoided the trailers, I went into this film completely and utterly unprepared for what I was about to watch.
 However, within five seconds of the character being on screen, I was positive they were going to be the villain, and low and behold I was right.

-The humour of Captain Marvel also very hit and miss, and though many jokes land well, there are many lines of dialogue that sacrifice logic for a cheap gag.
+The humour of Captain Marvel is also very hit and miss, and though many jokes land well, there are many lines of dialogue that sacrifice logic for a cheap gag.
 In one scene, an Alien says “you must look after your neighbours, because you never know when you might need a cup of sugar”.
-But how does the alien even know what sugar is, or what neighbours are, or that humans are often require to borrow sugar from said neighbour in order to improve their tea.
+But how does the alien even know what sugar is, or what neighbours are, or that humans often borrow sugar from said neighbour in order to improve their tea.
 I know it seems I’m being pedantic about one joke, but there are many examples like this littered throughout the film, and they really don’t work.

 The design of the film is really great, with the colours and special effects standing up against most of the other Marvel movies, though some CGI moments do suffer a little bit of the Playstation aesthetic.
 The score by Hans Zimmer prodigy Pinar Toprak is great and blends big symphonic themes with soft electronic touches.